When will my order ship?

 Yes!
 Please send me an email at email@example.com and we will start with design, price, materials and inspiration.

 How do I care for my linen goods?

-- Quilts + Quilted Pillow Shams: Wash on cold and gentle with mild soap.
+- Quilts : Wash on cold and gentle with mild soap.
 Hang to dry, hot iron if desired.

 - Stain Removing Tips: Dish soap!
-I put a drop of dish soap on the stain and let it soak, rub a bit with my finger and throw into the wash.
+I put a drop of dish soap on the stain and let it soak, rub a bit with my finger and then wash accordingly.